SalmaYasserMoselhi/Fictional-Bankist-App/README.md

 ## Acknowledgments

-- This project is based on the course: [The Complete JavaScript Course 2024: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/?couponCode=SKILLS4SALEA).
+- This project is based on course: [The Complete JavaScript Course 2024: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/?couponCode=SKILLS4SALEA).